Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 430:
 - By JigglypuffGD.
 - Based on the icon artists OC Riley, who has a similar mouth structure to the original cube.

+cube 433:
+- By ReenRN.
+- This cube is based of the ghosts from the original pac-man arcade game.

 cube 435:
 - By angelotoons05.